codeceptjs/CodeceptJS/docs/acceptance.md

 How does your client, manager, or tester, or any other non-technical person, know your web application is working?
 By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.

-Acceptance (also called End to End) tests can cover standard but complex scenarios from a user's perspective.
+*Acceptance tests* (also called *End-to-End tests*) can cover standard but complex scenarios from a user's perspective.
 With acceptance tests you can be confident that users, following all defined scenarios, won't get errors.
 We check **not just functionality of application but a user interface** (UI) as well.

-By default CodeceptJS uses [WebDriverIO](/helpers/WebDriverIO/) helper and **Selenium** to automate browser.
-Within web page you can locate elements, interact with them, and check that expected elements are present on a page.
-However, you can also choose [Nightmare](/helpers/Nightmare) or [Protractor](/helpers/Protractor) helpers, driven by corresponding libraries.
-No matter of helper and library you use for acceptance testing, CodeceptJS should execute same actions in similar manner.
+No matter of helper and driver you use for acceptance testing, CodeceptJS should execute same actions in similar manner.

 In case of CodeceptJS you can be sure that in code it will be as easy as it sounds.
-You just describe a test scenario with JavaScript DSL and allow the framework to handle the rest.
+You just describe a test scenario with JavaScript and allow the framework to handle the rest.

 Within web page you can locate elements, interact with them, and check that expected elements are present on a page.
-That is what a test look like.
 That is what a test look like.

 ```js
 I.amOnPage('/login');